jp-gerona/jp-gerona/README.md

 - 🚴‍♂️ My hobbies include: cycling, editing and graphic design.

+- ⚡ I am currently interested in learning more about Web Development and Design.

-- 🏝 I love the City Pop Aesthetic.
+- 🏝 I love the **City Pop Aesthetic**.
 I follow the works made by Hiroshi Nagai, Eizen Suzuki, Ardhira Putra, and Tree_13.

-- 🌇 I make graphic designs that capture this aesthetic when I have free time.

-- 🎵 I currently like listening to the Math Rock genre.
+- 🎵 I currently like listening to the **Math Rock** genre.

 ### 💻 Languages